 - Store your water in a plastic container with a recycling symbol with a number from 1 to 7.
 This is to ensure that the water will be kept safe and secure.

-- A stainless steel tank can be used if you have a tight seal on it.
-In fact, many canteens are built with stainless steel frames.
+- A stainless steel tank can be used if you have a tight seal.
+Many canteens are built with stainless steel frames.

 Purification is where chemicals and other harmful elements are eliminated from the water.

-- A compact stove can be utilized to boil water so bacteria can be destroyed.
+- A compact stove can boil water so bacteria can be destroyed.
 You’ll learn more about butane stoves later on in this guide.

 - Iodine-based tablets may be utilized to clean out water at room temperature.

-- A water purifier can also be combined with your array of water storage items.
+- A water purifier can also be combined with your water storage items.
 A purifier can involve a UV-based or built-in model that collects and clears out toxic pollutants so your water will be clean.
-Some water bottles and additional storage items are sold with their own purifiers.
+Some water bottles and additional storage items are sold with their purifiers.

-A water filter will produce a physical barrier that your water can move through.
-This will make all sorts of physical items in the water separate from pure water, thus supplying you with cleaner water.
+A water filter will produce a physical barrier through which your water can move.
+This will separate all sorts of physical items in the water from pure water, thus supplying you with cleaner water.

 A good filter can be located in many storage bottles and tanks.
 It will ensure that the water is safe to drink.
-But, you must be conscious of how you take care of the filter.
+But, you must be conscious of how you care for the filter.
 A filter might have to be replaced at times or at least rinsed off.
-Also, the objects that are accumulated by the filter should be cleaned out on occasion.
+Also, the objects accumulated by the filter should be cleaned out occasionally.

 Stockpiling, Storing, and Preserving Food for Long Term

-The foods you gather can be really lifesaving when you are out on the run throughout an emergency.
-However, you have to think about the foods that you will be bringing along with you.
+The foods you gather can be lifesaving when you are out on the run throughout an emergency.
+However, you have to consider the foods you will bring along with you.

 Food to Stockpile:

 Make sure you stockpile the best kinds of foods.
-These combine foods that can store for an extended period of time, including:
+These combine foods that can store for an extended period, including:

 - Whole grains